wanman/mailcow/README.md

 ```
 ### Nginx
 A site for mail is copied to `/etc/nginx/sites-available` and enabled via symbolic link to `/etc/nginx/sites-enabled`.
+The sites root location is `/usr/share/nginx/mail`.
+Any default site installed by apt-get is removed.

 A PHP socket configuration is located at `/etc/php5/fpm/pool.d/mail.conf`.